philip-s/VenusOS-TemperatureService/README.md

 Added Support to install this with Kevin Windrem's Venus OS Setup Helper (https://github.com/kwindrem/SetupHelper)

 ## INSTALL INSTRUCTIONS
-No Settings needed for 1 Wire (e.g. DS18B20) all you need ist to install SetupHelper and configure a custom Package Package name: VenusOS-TemperatureService
+No Settings needed for 1 Wire (e.g. DS18B20) all you need is to install SetupHelper and configure a custom Package Package name: VenusOS-TemperatureService
 GitHub user: Rikkert-RS
 GitHub Tag: latest